IBM/ToDoBackend/DatabaseWorkshop.md

 ```swift
 .target(name: "Application", dependencies: ["SwiftKueryPostgreSQL", "SwiftKueryORM", "KituraCORS", "KituraOpenAPI", "Kitura", "CloudEnvironment","SwiftMetrics","Health",]),
 ```
-4. We need to fetch the new dependencies and generate a new Xcode Project file.
-To do so, make sure Xcode is closed and:
+In order for Xcode to pick up the new dependencies, the Xcode project now needs to be regenerated.

+1. Close Xcode
+2. Rengerate the Xcode project and reopen:

 ```bash
 cd ~/ToDoBackend/ToDoServer
 swift package generate-xcodeproj
 open ToDoServer.xcodeproj
 ```

-### Step 3 - Importing into the Application
+### 3. Importing into the Application
 1. In Xcode, open `Sources` > `Application` > `Application.swift`
 2. Add imports for the two new libraries below the other import statements at the top of the file:
 ```swift
 import SwiftKueryORM
 import SwiftKueryPostgreSQL
 ```
-### Step 4 - Extending ToDo to conform to Model
+### 4. Extending ToDo to conform to Model
-In order for your `ToDo` struct located in `Application` > `Model.swift`, we need to conform `ToDo` to Swift-Kuery-ORMs Model protocol.
-At the bottom of `Application.swift` add:
+The `Model` protocol is the key to using the ORM.
+We declared our `ToDo` struct, located in `Application` > `Model.swift`, to be Codable to simplify our RESTful routes for these objects on our server.
+The Model protocol extends what Codable does to work with the ORM, so now you need the `ToDo` struct to conform to the `Model` protocol.

+At the end of your `Application.swift` file (after the final `}`) extend your object by adding the following:

 ```swift
 extension ToDo: Model {
 }
 ```
 This exposes new methods to ToDo for saving, finding, deleting etc. from a database.

-### Step 5 - Creating a connection with the database
+### 5. Creating a connection with the database
-Add the following Class to the bottom of the file, outside the `App` classes final curly brace:
+Add the following code, to set up your database connection pool, to the end of the `Application.swift` file, below the final curly brace:

 ```swift
 class Persistence {
 	static func setUp() {